-The right to remain silent is based on the the Fifth Amendment to the U.S. Constitution.
-It guarantees that we will not be required to testify against yourself if you’re accused of a crime.
+The right to remain silent comes from the Fifth Amendment to the United States Constitution.
+It guarantees that you will not be required to testify against yourself if you’re accused of a crime.

 The Fifth Amendment covers you in a range of situations, including the courtroom and in police interviews and interrogations.
 That’s because when you speak to the police or testify in a court, you may be acting as a witness against yourself.
-There isn’t much of anything to gain and there’s a whole lot to lose.
+So there isn’t much of anything to gain, and there’s a whole lot to lose.

-Probably the most famous criminal case of all time is Miranda v.
-Arizona, although most people just know the first name, “Miranda.”
-What do we know about Miranda?
+The most famous criminal case of all time is Miranda v.
+Arizona, although most people know the first name “Miranda.”

 “…the Fifth Amendment privilege is available outside of criminal court proceedings and serves to protect persons in all settings in which their freedom of action is curtailed in any significant way from being compelled to incriminate themselves…the prosecution may not use statements, whether exculpatory or inculpatory, stemming from custodial interrogation of the defendant unless it demonstrates the use of procedural safeguards effective to secure the privilege against self-incrimination.
 By custodial interrogation, we mean questioning initiated by law enforcement officers after a person has been taken into custody or otherwise deprived of his freedom of action in any significant way.”

-Remember, the police only have to inform you of your right to remain silent if you are in police custody.
-So if an officer approaches you on the street and starts to ask you questions, anything you say to the officer may very well be used against you in a court of law.
+So if an officer approaches you and starts asking you questions, anything you say to the officer may be used as evidence of guilt.
 It is your job to assert your right to remain silent, even if the officer doesn’t read you your rights.

 Police departments train their officers in report writing and in interrogating citizens.
-The officer will have a certain amount of credibility in court, and it will be difficult for you to overcome that by persuading a judge or a jury that the officer’s recollection and report are incorrect.
+Therefore, the officer will have a certain amount of credibility in court, and it will be difficult for you to overcome that by persuading a judge or a jury that the officer’s recollection and report are incorrect.

 There is a very short list of things that should come out of your mouth when dealing with the police:

-But, just like consenting to a search, providing information to a police officer is far more likely to hurt you than it is to help you—even if you’ve done nothing wrong.
+Answering police questions is far more likely to hurt you than it is to help you—even if you’ve done nothing wrong.